 The Other EngagementQuestions to ask before engaging your wedding photographer

 As a wedding photographer, let me tell you a secret – it doesn’t really matter if (or how many times) I have shot at a venue before.
-Unless it is the same season, the same time of day and the same weather, a good photographer is exploring the location’s light, not the location, and the light is going to change depending on all of these things.
+Unless it is the same season, the same time of day and the same weather, a good photographer is exploring the location’s light, not the location.

 Asking what gear a wedding photographer uses is like asking a physics PhD candidate about her thesis – as in, I’d be more than happy to tell you, but will it mean anything to you when I do?
 Anyone who would know enough about the gear to be sufficiently satisfied should also know that (outside of having reliable back ups in the event of equipment failure), the equipment doth not a wedding photographer make.
 Rather, it is knowledge of light, composition and exposure that makes beautiful wedding photography.
 And I’d be more than happy to talk to you about those – just ask me!

 You should be able to clearly see a wedding photographer’s style by their website and portfolio.
 If you can’t recognise a particular “look” that the photographer is aiming for and can replicate again and again, this photographer does not have a style, so there’s not much point in asking.
-This also goes for the plethora of photographers who call themselves documentary wedding photographers who “hate posing”, but display nothing but posed images in their portfolio.
+This also goes for the plethora of photographers who call themselves documentary wedding photographers who “hate posing”, but display nothing but posed images.
 An image really does speak more than words.

 The most important questions that need to be answered before you decide on the person you will spend your wedding day with; the person who will capture your wedding day for the two of you and future generations to enjoy, are questions that you should ask yourself.